lizmat/articles/5to6-exceptions.md

 Summary
 =======
-Catching exceptions and warnings are also handled by phasers in Perl 6.
+Catching exceptions and warnings are also handled by phasers in Perl 6, rather than by `eval` or signal handlers as in Perl 5.  `Exception`s are first class objects in Perl 6.

-Apart from
+Perl 6 also introduces the concept of a `Failure` object, which embeds an `Exception` object.
+If the `Failure` object is used in an unanticipated way, then the embedded `Exception` will be thrown.

+One can easily check for a `Failure` with `if`, `?? !!` (which check for truthiness by calling the `.Bool` method) and `with` (which checks for definedness by calling the `.defined` method).

+One can very easily create ones own `Exception` classes by inheriting from the `Exception` class and providing a `message` method.